liquidmetal-dev/getting-started/demos/static-equinix/README.md

 In addition to this doc, you may want to read the "getting started" tutorial from the [`Bootstrapping Cluster API`](../../docs/capi.md#bootstrapping-cluster-api) section.
-You will basically just be following the tutorial along from there.
+You will basically just be following the tutorial along from there but, as said above, everything will be run/provided for you so there is no need to improvise unless you feel comfortable doing so.

 ### Deploying the Equinix hosts